jackv-murray/lastfm-scrobble-analysis/README.md

 <h2 align="center">Data set</h2>

-The data is extracted from the last.fm API, which is essentially the same listening data [held](https://www.last.fm/user/sorfildor) here on my profile.
-Follow me over there!
+The data is extracted from the last.fm API, which is essentially the same listening data held on my last.fm profile.
 I use the user.getrecenttracks and artist.gettoptags methods, retrieving a record of my scrobbling history including: timestamps, artist, album, track, associated MusicBrainz IDs and artist genre tags.

 <br />
 <p align="center">